Key Takeaways

 - Diagnosis of Multiple Endocrine Neoplasia Syndrome Type 2

-- Established hypersensitivity to any form of semaglutide
+- Established hypersensitivity to any form

 - Allergy to any inactive ingredients in Rybelsus, Wegovy, or Ozempic